 Accommodating Students in your Classroom

-If you have a student in your course who requires captioned media, please contact us as soon as possible.
-We will work with everyone involved (student, instructor and Academic Accommodation Support) to ensure access to course materials.
+If you have a student in your course who requires captioned media, we will work with everyone involved (student, instructor and Academic Accommodation Support) to ensure access to course materials.

 Please contact us as early as possible: Sonya Panangaden (sonya.panangaden@torontomu.ca)